Protesters break curfew on another night of fury and frustrations over George Floyd's killing

-A wave of protests over the death of George Floyd spread from coast to coast on Saturday night, with crowds breaking curfew in major cities on another night of fury and frustrations.
+Protests over the death of George Floyd raged from coast to coast -- with crowds breaking curfew in major cities on another night of fury and frustrations.

-Fires burned and and tear gas canisters flew in Minneapolis.
-In New York, cars were set ablaze as throngs marched down the streets.
-In Seattle, smoke filled the air as police in riot gear lined the streets.
-And in Los Angeles, protesters sat and knelt on streets strewn with debris as officers hovered nearby.
-Others broke into stores and looted.
+Fires burned and and tear gas canisters flew in Minneapolis as people threw objects at officers.
+In Seattle, smoke filled the air as police in riot gear lined up outside stores.
+And in Philadelphia, firefighters doused blazes and officers chased a group of protesters down the streets for violating curfew.
+The words 'I can't breathe' were scrawled on a building not far from where smoke billowed.

+Looters ransacked stores on the famous Melrose Avenue in Los Angeles, leaving shelves bare and setting some buildings ablaze.

 The National Guard dispatched to Washington, DC, to assist police handling protests around the White House, authorities said.